microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/parquet/readme.md

 - VM or computer with 2 CPUs and at least 8Gb RAM.
 - SQL Server Management Studio (SSMS).
 The latest 18.x build or 19.x build will work.

+> [!CAUTION]
-**Note**: The following pre-requisites are for non-Microsoft software.
+> The following pre-requisites are for non-Microsoft software.
 The use of this software does not represent any official endorsement from Microsoft.
 This software is not supported by Microsoft so any issues using this software are up to the user to resolve.

 - The **minio** server for Windows which you can download at https://min.io/download#/windows.
-For the demo I assume you have created a directory called c:\minio and have downloaded the minio.exe for Windows into that directory.
+For the exercise it is assumed you have created a directory called c:\minio and have downloaded the minio.exe for Windows into that directory.
 - openssl for Windows which you can download at https://slproweb.com/products/Win32OpenSSL.html.
 I chose the Win64 OpenSSL v3.0.5 MSI option.

-## Setup minio for the demo
+## Setup minio for the exercise

 - Download minio.exe for Windows into c:\minio.exe
 - Download the openssl for Windows MSI and run the installer.
 Use all the defaults.